NorfairKing/syds-rules-for-sustainable-haskell/README.md

 * Don't use lenses.
 You don't need them.
 * Choose an automated formatter, don't argue about which one, and enforce its use.
 * Choose an automated linter and enforce its use.
+* Use prefix naming: `data Thing = { thingField :: FieldType }`
+* Use as few languages extensions as you can get away with.